paradise-fi/RoFI/softwareComponents/taskDistribution/documentation.md

 Provides access to registration of callback mechanisms within the distributed task manager.

 #### Callback Types
 This is a list of all the callback types available within the task manager.
-Note that these usings are not actually present within the code and serve simply
+Note that these usings are not actually present within the code and serve simply to group all available callbacks together in a convenient manner.
 ```c++
 // onTaskRequestCallback
 std::function< bool( DistributedTaskManager& manager, const rofi::hal::Ip6Addr& requester ) >;